 Why was this developed?

 “In order to be successful in delivering on its objectives, IATI must prioritise the particular data needs and challenges of partner countries.”
-This priority was identified in the IATI Strategic Plan 2020-25, and developing this tool is one of a number of activities looking at data access tools, data quality, etc., to ensure that the needs of partner countries are met.
+This priority was identified in the IATI Strategic Plan 2020-25, and developing this tool brings IATI a step closer to meeting the needs of data users in partner countries.

-One of the challenges we’ve worked to overcome with this tool is ensuring that a standard set of essential data is available in a user-friendly and familiar Excel format.
-In this way it can be directly accessed by countries looking to fill data gaps at the national level, including countries that do not use national aid information management systems (AIMS).
-Our work in 2020 to support the governments of Nigeria and Chad to use IATI data for budget planning and in development cooperation reports provided the IATI Secretariat with valuable learning as we developed this tool, on the types and formats of data that are needed.
+The tool ensures that a standard set of essential data is available in a user-friendly and familiar Excel format.
+In this way it can be directly accessed by countries looking to fill data gaps at the national level, including governments that do not use national aid information management systems (AIMS).
+The tool was initially informed by work in 2020 to support the governments of Nigeria and Chad to use IATI data for budget planning and in development cooperation reports.
+This provided the IATI Secretariat with valuable learning on the types and formats of data that CDFD should provide.

 What guidance and support is available to use the tool?

 While the tool is fast, simple and intuitive to use, CDFD provides useful data notes, guidance, and the methodology on how the data is processed.For more information and support on using IATI’s Country Development Finance Data (CDFD) tool:

 - Reach out directly to the IATI Secretariat at [email protected]

 - Join the Data Use Community of Practice on IATI Connect

 - View CDFD instructional videos on understanding and analysing Excel spreadsheets on data by country/region: